cybertraining-dsc/fa20-523-352/report/report.md

 - [ ] filenames muts be lowercase for imagees
 - [ ] author missing
 - [ ] see check report <https://github.com/cybertraining-dsc/fa20-523-352/actions?query=workflow%3A%22Check+Report%22>
-- [ ] go on build tha you will see
+- [ ] go on build tha you will see (we realy make this easy for you leverage our help!)

 ```
 ERROR: Refer to the figure by numbered figure.
 Found below figure